RHINO Trust

 • Monthly newsletters to members

-• Mount Etjo Rhino Protection Fund
+• Mount Etjo Rhino Trust

 • Provide FEEDBACK to all donors and stakeholders on the achievements and fall backs through various channels such as facebook, email, newsletters